 and was the subject of a Puzzlah (see also Study Guide 7)

 A more familiar manifestation is the phenomenon of "floating"

 astronauts on space missions.
 Even though the spacecraft is much

 more massive, both the astronauts and the spacecraft

 fields.
 They are moving on parallel free-fall orbits, so the

 astronauts appear to be floating and stationary with respect to the

-spacecraft, even though (in near-Earth orbit) they are actually moving
+spacecraft, even though (in near-Earth orbit) they are actually both

 Rocket engines are described under (C) below.
 You can think of a